L-Blondy/up-fetch/README.md

 }
 ```

-Then proceed with the definition of the fetcher itself
+Then proceed with the definition of the fetcher itself.
+The following is a simplified example

 ```ts
 const fetchTodos = async ({ search, take, skip }) => {